Premium Automotive Sound Treatment Solutions

 ResoNix CLD Squares should be used where you want to cut down on any structure-borne vibration and resonance.
 Long, flat, and thin panels, like outer door skins, door panels, quarter panels, and roof skins are the biggest offenders.
 Reducing structure-borne vibration helps lower the overall noise floor of the vehicle while also lowering the resonance caused by sound systems to an acceptable level.
 This can result in a faster decay of bass and midbass frequencies.
 Slow decay in these frequencies can cause “muddy” sounding bass response or can make it seem like repeated fast bass notes are blending together.
 See figure 2.

 ResoNix CLD Squares are the best choice for all applications where you want to attack structure-borne vibration to reduce undesirable resonance and vibrations.
 We chose a butyl compound specifically designed for vibration damping and paired it to an aluminum layer thickness that is as stiff as possible, without risking weakening the adhesive bond on contoured panels.

-Our detailed how-to guide on how to get the most out of our products will be published shortly.
+Our detailed how-to guides on how to get the most out of our products can be found in our Reference Information & Guide section.
 In the meantime, please properly clean the surface of all dirt, grease, and oils before application, and use a roller to properly adhere the CLD Squares to your panel.
 No heat is necessary.